Arthur-Milchior/anki-direct-to-review/README.md

 This deals with the three main way of accessing review: clicking on a deck name, pressing the shortcut "s" or "/".

+## Incompatible add-ons
+The [progress bar](https://ankiweb.net/shared/info/2091361802) won't start when you install this add-on.

 ## Internal
 It changes: